 Example of a Capsule Wardrobe for your Suitcase

-Here’s a quick example of something similar to what I recently packed for a long weekend trip.
-My base for this trip was black and white.
-My secondary color was red.
+Here’s a quick example of something similar to what I would pack for a weekend trip to see the fall foliage in the Pocono Mountains, Pennsylvania.
+My base for this trip is black and white.
+My secondary color is red.

 So that means I would wear my tall black boots on the plane, leggings, and a heavy white sweater with a tank top underneath.
 (Those were my bulky items.)

-Then I packed black dress shoes and white sneakers in my bag.
-Next, I packed black pants, red leggings, and black dress pants.
-For tops I packed a print tee shirt, black sweater, print sweater, and a white sweater.
-Also, I had tank tops and leggings for layering and a black and white scarf.
-REMEMBER: You don’t want to pack bulky items in your suitcase to stay warm.
-You want to be able to layer for warmth.
+Then, I pack black dress shoes and white sneakers in my bag.
+Next, I pack black pants, red leggings, and black dress pants.
+For tops I pack a print tee shirt, black sweater, print sweater, and a white sweater.
+Also, I add tank tops and leggings for layering and a black and white scarf.
+REMEMBER: The important thing is you don’t want to pack bulky items.
+You want to be able to add layers for warmth.

 THE BOTTOM LINE:

-In my suitcase that’s a total of 2 pairs of shoes, 3 pants, and 4 tops.
-Then I had 1 tank top, pajamas, and small accessories.
+In my suitcase that’s a total of 2 pairs of shoes, 3 pairs of pants, and 4 tops.
+Then, I had 1 tank top, pajamas, and small accessories.
 It doesn’t sound like much but with those items I have the ability to mix and match everything into AT LEAST 10 different outfits.
 All you have to do is add/subtract layers and accessories to create different looks.
 Depending on how you pair the clothing, you can dress it up or down.
-Specifically, Pinterest is full of great ideas to help you better understand this concept.
+Luckily, Pinterest is full of great ideas to help you better understand this concept.

 Now that your capsule wardrobe is ready, let's learn about ...
 How to Fold Your Clothing

-By now you have probably heard that people roll their clothing when they pack.
+By now you have probably heard about the packing method where people roll their clothing when they pack.
 This is beneficial for two reasons.
 First, it takes up less space.
 Second, it helps to prevent wrinkles.

-I found an excellent video 6 Amazingly Compact Ways to Fold Clothes for Packing on YouTube.
-I love this video, shown below, because it shows you EXACTLY how to roll all of your clothing.
+I found an excellent video 6 Amazingly Compact Ways to Fold Clothes for Efficient Packing on YouTube.
+I love this video, shown below because it shows you EXACTLY how to roll all of your clothing to create extra space.

 Fill in ALL of the empty spaces.
-For example, you can store all of your rolled socks into your shoes.
-It will help to keep the shape of your shoes and it will utilize every square inch inside your suitcase.
+For example, you can store all of your rolled socks in your shoes.
+It will help to keep the shape of your shoes and it will utilize every square inch of storage space inside your suitcase.

 Once you have everything folded, it’s time to load up your suitcase.

-First you start with the biggest and heaviest items and anchor them on the bottom of your luggage.
-Clearly this would include your shoes.
-Putting the big items in first, shows you how much room you have left for your clothing and toiletries.
+First, you start with the biggest and heaviest items and anchor them on the bottom of the suitcase.
+Clearly, this would include your shoes.
+Putting the larger items in first shows you how much room you have left for your clothing and toiletries.
 Also, it prevents your suitcase from toppling over while you travel.

 How to Pack a Suitcase with Packing Cubes and Compression Cubes

-In my post Excellent Gift Ideas for Travelers I included packing compression cubes as a great gift idea.
+In my post Excellent Gift Ideas for Travelers I included compression bags, called packing cubes, as a great gift idea.
 My children bought them for me and I LOVE them.
-This tip is the game changer for the tips on how to pack a suitcase to save you money.
+This game changer is one of the best packing tips on how to pack a suitcase to save you money.

 Not familiar with packing/compression cubes?
 They come in different sizes and colors.
 The ones I own have expanders in them.
 That means you can change the size of them OR you can use them as compression cubes.

-If you are using the expanded version for organization then you just roll up your clothes, place them into the cube, zip it, and place into your suitcase.
+If you are using the expanded version for organizing then you just roll up your clothes, place them into the cube, zip it, and place into your suitcase.